SiLab-Bonn/asiclab/third_party.md

 You can do a simple test whether your H.264 works in RTC on [this page](https://mozilla.github.io/webrtc-landing/pc_test.html) (check Require H.264 video).

-# how to install and uninstall standalone rpm packages
+# Install and uninstall standalone rpm packages

 To install, just click it.
 To uninstall.